UNLV launching new drone certification program

 Nevada’s drone industry is “not at the front of the bell curve.
 We’re not last in the nation,” he said.
 “We’re not as far forward as we could be.
 With programs like this, we could get ahead of that curve.”

-Erpelding-Welch said Nevada is setting standards for the rest of the country’s drone industries with programs like this.
+Erpelding-Welch said Nevada is setting standards for the rest of the country’s drone industries.

 “It’s a growing industry here,” she said.
 “It’s an opportunity for us to build up the workforce … and ensure they do in the safest and most ethical manner.”